allex-docs/tutorials/first_steps/readtimeservicestate.md

-# read time from the Service on the client side
+# Read time from the Service on the client side

 Make sure you went through the [Consume the Time service](consumetime.md) tutorial and that you are in the `userspace` directory.